AuburnACM/Competitive-Programming/README.md

 where <problem url> is the address the problem was found at, <problem tags> are simple phrases describing the kind of problem, and <problem description> is a concise description of the problem and solution.

+The Makefile and run.sh files should build and run for a single chosen language in the solution folder.
+Multiple source files in different languages can be in a solutions folder.
+The only difference is that passing the name of the language to the Makefile or run.sh files should run the solution for that language.